It’s Dumfries Show on Saturday.

 No they don’t light up, but what’s the point in creating a pleasantly lit environment if you can’t get comfortable with a good cushion or six.
 Vitra offer two ranges of cushions each covered with fabrics from US producer Maharam.
 The Maharam collection “Textiles of the 20th Century” is a range of re-issues of some of the most important designs in the Maharam archives.
 These include such classics as Geometri by Verner Panton, Small Dot Pattern by Charles and Ray Eames or Millerstripe by Alexander Girard.
 “Repeat” is a series of re-workings of classic designs from the archives of a Swiss mill by Dutch designer Hella Jongerius.
 For the Vitra cushion range three of the designs – stripe, hounds-tooth and dot ring – are available in range of colours.
 Both ranges offer not only exquisite design to finish off and compliment any interior, but also something soft and friendly to hold when you want to relax of a damp autumn evening after a hard days work.
 Depending on the design chosen the type of fabric does vary and so please check with (smow) before ordering.

-Tags: (smow), Alexander Girard, Artemide, Charles and Ray Eames, Clusterlamp, Cushions, Eiermann Table, Eileen Gray, Ferruccio Laviani, FL/Y, Geometri, Hella Jongerius, Joel Degermark, kartell, lamps, László Moholy-Nag, lighting, Maharam, Millerstripe, moooi, Neil Poulton, Philippe Starck, Ron Arad, Roquebrune, Small Dot Pattern, Talak Lettura, Tecnolumen, Verner Panton, Vitra, WA24, Wilhelm Wagenfeld
+Tagged with: Alexander Girard, Artemide, Charles and Ray Eames, Clusterlamp, Cushions, Eiermann Table, Eileen Gray, Ferruccio Laviani, FL/Y, Geometri, Hella Jongerius, Joel Degermark, kartell, lamps, László Moholy-Nag, lighting, Maharam, Millerstripe, moooi, Neil Poulton, Philippe Starck, Ron Arad, Roquebrune, Small Dot Pattern, smow, Talak Lettura, Tecnolumen, Verner Panton, Vitra, WA24, Wilhelm Wagenfeld